 The second code is never fixed in advance.
 It is an arbitrary number that can be sent to the user.
 Most second codes only last for a short duration, and they must be used within that duration.
 Once the timer runs out, the user has to request a new code.
 Because this code is generated arbitrarily, it makes it much more difficult for brute force attacks to succeed.

-Another reason that a 2FA method works is because it is a defense against phishing techniques as well.
+2FA also acts as a defense against phishing techniques.
 Let us assume that the user fell prey to a phishing scam, and now the hacker has the user’s access.
 However, the hacker still won’t be able to use those credentials unless they can go past the second layer of security.
 Only the user will be notified of this second layer of security.
 If the user discovers someone else trying to access the system, he or she can immediately take corrective actions, such as changing the username and password.

 It is vital that you use the above methods to protect your website from brute force attacks.
 However, here are some other tips that you can use as well.